iyashpal/employee-test/README.md

 Can see the dashboard?
 > 🎉Congratulations🎊 project setup is successful now.

+- Want to run the scheduler?
+> If yes, all you have to setup the every minutes cron job which should run the artisan command `php artisan schedule:run`.
+> And in case you want to run it locally run `php artisan schedule:work`.
+You will get realtime command execution in terminal.

 ## Questions & Answers
 - Is your code testable?